lsst-ts/vanward/doc/index.rst

   incremental_release_announcement -t 2025-12-19 14:30 42 --revision 15 --components "TCS,MTMount"

+Additionally, there is a script to announce Kafka broker rollouts due to TLS certificate renewals, which happen every 3 months.
+An example usage of the script is shown below:

+.. prompt:: bash

+  broker_rollout_announcement -b 2025-12-19 10:00

 .. note::

-  The script only outputs the string for the announcement.
+  These scripts only output the string for the announcements.
-  It is up to the user to post that output into the appropriate Slack channel before the deployment.
+  It is up to the user to post that output into the appropriate Slack channel.

-The script also provides text for a reminder announcement one hour prior to the deployment time.
-That text should be scheduled via the `Timy Slack app interface <https://slack.timy.website/>`_ in the time zone appropriate for the site.
+  The text can be scheduled via the `Timy Slack app interface <https://slack.timy.website/>`_ .

 .. _lsst.ts.vanward.developer_guide: